IBM/openapi-validator/README.md

 The object will always have `errors` and `warnings` keys that map to arrays.
 If an array is empty, that means there were no errors/warnings in the OpenAPI document.

 ## Configuration
-Within the openapi-validator project, we are currently transitioning our legacy rules to the new IBM Cloud Validation ruleset (npm package `@ibm-cloud/openapi-ruleset`).
+Within the openapi-validator project, we have transitioned our legacy rules to the new IBM Cloud Validation Ruleset (npm package `@ibm-cloud/openapi-ruleset`).
-Until we finish this transition, we'll have two rulesets - the IBM Cloud Validation ruleset (`@ibm-cloud/openapi-ruleset`) and the
-IBM Cloud Legacy ruleset (included as part of the validator itself).
-Once we finish transitioning the legacy rules to the new IBM Cloud Validation ruleset, we will remove the IBM Cloud Legacy ruleset.

 ### IBM Cloud Validation Ruleset
 For information on how to configure and use the IBM Cloud Validation Ruleset, [click here](docs/ibm-cloud-rules.md).

-### IBM Cloud Legacy Ruleset
-For information on how to configure and use the IBM Cloud Legacy Ruleset, [click here](docs/ibm-legacy-rules.md).

 ## Warnings Limit